hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac/roughness.md

 (tm-friction-qgis)=
 ## Roughness.XYZ with QGIS (recommended)

-The first step for delineating roughness zones in QGIS is to set up the coordinate reference system and save the project, analogous to the `QGIS pre-processing tutorial <tm-qgis-prepro>`:
+The first step for delineating roughness zones in QGIS is to set up the coordinate reference system and save the project, analogous to the {ref}`QGIS pre-processing tutorial <tm-qgis-prepro>`:

 * Open QGIS, and in the top menu go to **Project** > **Properties**.
 * Activate the **CRS** tab.